pr1kol2005/cpp-3-4-term/README.md

-# Homework for C++ course completed in the 3rd and the 4th semester.
+# Homework for C++ course completed in the 3rd and the 4th semester